Search

 Brilliant — we love having families with us!

-Kids stay in with the adults at the start of the service for the welcome and songs.
-They are then free to stay with you, or head off to their own groups after about 15 minutes.
-You'll need to register them first time as part of our safeguarding policy, so allow a few extra minutes for that.
+Children start the service with the adults for the welcome and songs, then after about 15 minutes they're free to head to their own groups.
+First time?
+You'll need to register them as part of our safeguarding policy, so allow a few extra minutes when you arrive.

 We have a great programme lined up for kids: